JakeGads/codejam2020/README.md

 ## Additional information

 you can run tests.py on your own to obtain gain information about general completion of your code.

+## Also you can join a zoom call with me in it see email for links